top of page

 5. The Sleep Environment Isn’t Optimal

-💡 What to do: Use blackout curtains, a white noise machine (under 50 decibels for babies under 12 months of age), and dress your child appropriately for the temperature in their room.
+💡 What to do: Use blackout curtains, a white noise machine (under 50 decibels for babies under 12 months), and dress your child appropriately for the temperature in their room.
 A cool, dark, quiet room supports better sleep.

 6. There’s No Clear or Consistent Routine